Published: August 21, 2022 • Updated: January 09, 2023 • 3 min read

-Sharing your Dash docs with non-users doesn’t have to be painful.
-Click the upload icon on any docs page and you’ll get the documentation’s official URL in your paste buffer.
+Sharing your Dash docs with non-Dash users doesn’t have to be painful.
+Click the upload icon on any docs page and you’ll get the documentation’s official source URL in your paste buffer.
 It even includes a URL fragment (’#’) pointing to the function you need.

-What if you don’t have the docsets downloaded, or you have them, but the API you want isn’t there?
+What if you don’t have the docsets downloaded, or you have them but the API you want isn’t included?
 Search more broadly by integrating search engines into the search bar.

 Choose between Google, DuckDuckGo, or Stack Overflow.
-Below all the search results, or first aren’t any, you’ll see the engines you’ve chosen.
+Below all the search results, or first in the list if there are no results, you’ll see the engines you’ve chosen.